adityaponnada/adityaponnada.github.io/_pages/projects.md

         AI-enabled podcast content understanding
       </p>
       <p markdown="1" style="margin: 0;">
         How can smaller podcasters grow their audience?
 Developed an LLM-enabled approach to help long-tail podcasters benefit from emerging trends.
 First, created an algorithm to detect trending topics using Spotify search queries and Wikipedia page views.
-Second, built an AI-based system that matches these trends to relevant long-tail podcasts.
+Second, evaluated top-K search results from trending queries for long-tail content share.
+Third, built an AI-based system that matches these trends to relevant long-tail podcasts.
 Showed that LLM text embeddings outperform zero-shot prompting in speed and accuracy when matching topics to podcast episodes.
 Observational analysis confirmed that surfacing trending topics increased podcaster growth and user engagement.
       </p>
     </div>
   </div>